panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 world.greet(); // => 'Hello, World!'
 ```

 `greet: function() { ... }` is a *method definition*.
 Note the additional presence of a colon and `function` keyword.

 ### Adding methods dynamically

 The method is just a function that is stored as a property on the object.
-That's why you can add method dynamically to an object:
+That's why you can add methods dynamically to an object:

 ```javascript
 const world = {